ozfortress/ozfortress_docs/docs/rules/global.md

 [You can find more information about the Swiss System here](https://en.wikipedia.org/wiki/Swiss-system_tournament).

 ### 1.6.
 Match Scoring
 Each regular season fixture consists of two maps; the winner of each individual map will be awarded two league points, while the loser is awarded zero.
-In the event of a map draw, see [Rule 1.8](/rules/sixes/#_1-8-draws).
+In the event of a map draw, see [1.8.
+Draws](/rules/global/#18-draws).

 Rankings will first be determined by these match points.
 If point draws exist, the following methods will be used to break them: